 Configure event collection

 To enhance detection capabilities, Azure ATP needs the following Windows events: 4776, 4732, 4733, 4728, 4729, 4756, 4757, 7045 and 8004.
 These events can either be read automatically by the Azure ATP sensor or in case the Azure ATP sensor is not deployed, it can be forwarded to the Azure ATP standalone sensor in one of two ways, by configuring the Azure ATP standalone sensor to listen for SIEM events or by Configuring Windows Event Forwarding.

 - It is important to run the Azure ATP auditing script before configuring event collection to ensure that the domain controllers are properly configured to record the necessary events.

 In addition to collecting and analyzing network traffic to and from the domain controllers, Azure ATP can use Windows events to further enhance detections.
 Azure ATP uses Windows event 4776 and 8004 for NTLM, which enhances various detections and events 4732, 4733, 4728, 4729, 4756, 4757, 7045, and 8004 for enhancing detection of sensitive group modifications and service creation.
-This can be received from your SIEM or by setting Windows Event Forwarding from your domain controller.
+These can be received from your SIEM or by setting Windows Event Forwarding from your domain controller.
 Events collected provide Azure ATP with additional information that is not available via the domain controller network traffic.